Tony Fraser: Military career

 Fraser was born in Sydney in November 1958, and grew up in regional New South Wales.
 He joined the Australian Army in July 1977 as an aviation cadet and graduated from the Officer Cadet School, Portsea in June 1978.

 In 1987–88, Fraser served in Israel and Lebanon with the United Nations Truce Supervision Organization, following which he was awarded a Chief of the General Staff commendation.
 In 1992 he was awarded the Conspicuous Service Cross.

 On promotion to colonel in January 2000, Fraser assumed the appointment of commander 1st Division Aviation, a tenure that included command of the Sydney Olympics Joint Aviation Group.
 He was appointed a Member of the Order of Australia in 2003 for his service in this role.
 He was promoted to brigadier in January 2003, and to major general on 25 August 2006.
 He transitioned from Defence in 2011 and in 2012 was appointed the Head of Region – Australasia with Finmeccanica.

-Fraser has 5400 flying hours, mostly on helicopters, and he has achieved an A1 instructor category.
+Fraser has 5500 flying hours, mostly on helicopters, and was the first Australian Army pilot to achieve an A1 instructor category.
 He was appointed an Officer of the Order of Australia in the 2010 Australia Day Honours.